lgcanto/App-Engine-Test/README.md

 # App-Engine-Test
-Test for using the google cloud app engine.
+Tests for using the google cloud app engine based on the Udacity's Web Development Course.